-It is inexcusable that times will come in everyone’s life where they will have to be alone; not just for 5 minutes or while waiting for a bus.
-I mean days, weeks and years of ‘loneliness.’
+It is inexcusable that times will come in everyone’s life when they will have to be alone; not just for 5 minutes or while waiting for a bus.
+I mean days, weeks, and years of ‘loneliness.’

-Those times may be the result of painful experiences or necessary transitions in your life, but it must come.
+Those times may be the result of painful experiences or necessary transitions in your life, but they must come.
 The good news is that you don’t have to be miserable at such times.

 That’s why I’m writing this…

-Now, apart from times when you have no choice but to be alone, you should also consciously initiate times to be alone by yourself, even if you have several choices of being among people, for the many benefits it holds.
+Because of this, apart from times when you have no choice but to be alone, you should also consciously initiate times to be alone by yourself, even if you have several choices of being among people.

 But the question that fills the mind of many when they have the thought of spending time alone is what in the world will I be doing?
 How will I cope?

-Before I take you through what you should be doing, let’s first consider how you should be doing.
+Before I take you through what you will be doing, let’s first consider how you should be doing.

 Preparing Yourself for Quality Time Alone

-This disposition is especially necessary if you are a person who naturally dislikes soulitude.
-You have to take hold of every moment and be in charge of it for you to maximally benefits from it.
+This disposition is especially necessary if you are a person who naturally dislikes solitude.
+You have to take hold of every moment and be in charge of it for you to maximally benefit from it.
 Don’t just leave the time to chance and flow with anything that comes.
 You might, through that, open the door to boredom.

-I want to take time to emphasize on this because this is the biggest factor that affect your experience of spending time alone.
+I want to take time to emphasize this because it is the biggest factor that affects your experience of spending time alone.
 Really, we don’t see things as they are but as we are.
 See spending time alone as something desirable.
 (At least, you are reading this blog post because you want to spend time alone but don’t know how).

 Preparing Your Environment for Quality Time Alone